-As one can see, we just extended Type 11 with the Filtered Structured Chunk .
+As one can see, we just extended Type 11 Record Layout with the Filtered Structured Chunk metadata info.

 Final recommendation: HDF5 File Format changes for Sparse Data

 To be added after community discussion.

 Acknowledgment

 This work is supported by the U.S. Department of Energy, Office of Science under Award number DE-SC0023583 for SBIR project “Supporting Sparse Data in HDF5”.